 The first Wahine ferry in 1951

 The first Wahine (built in 1913) is seen here at the beginning of its last voyage in 1951.
 After service in both world wars, the Wahine was chartered by the New Zealand government to carry Kayforce troops to the Korean War.
-On 15 August the ship ran aground on Masela Island in the Arafura Sea.
+Unfortunately, on 15 August the ship ran aground on Masela Island in the Arafura Sea.
 Everyone on board was safely evacuated, but the vessel was declared a total loss – a sad end to an illustrious 38-year career.

 Community contributions